arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ---
 title: 'Using Mini PCIe Interface with the Portenta Max Carrier & Pro 4G Module'
 difficulty: intermediate
-description: "Learn how to use the mPCIe interface onboard the Portenta Max Carrier with the Arduino Pro 4G Module"
+description: "Learn how to use the mPCIe interface on the Portenta Max Carrier with the Arduino Pro 4G Module."
 tags:
   - Linux
   - OOTB